ACSA.

 Explore the challenges they face when trying to achieve their goals

-To organize the interview data, I consolidated the info into an affinity map to find emerging trends and pain points of our users .
+To organize the data we collected, I consolidated the information into an affinity map to identify emerging trends and pain points among our users.

 / RESEARCH fINDINGS